 - Reagent is compatible with almost any assay buffer.

 - No inhibition of color development by high concentrations of protein.

 - Stable reagent formulation - long shelf life.

 Colorimetric assays for ATPases are invariably based on the formation of colored complexes between an inorganic phosphate and a dye molecule under acidic conditions.

 Competitor assays are beset with several problems including reagent precipitation.
-The high stability of PiColorLock™ Gold ensures high stability of the colored dye-phosphate complexes (green color- see below).
+The high stability of PiColorLock™ ensures high stability of the colored dye-phosphate complexes (green color- see below).